One of the great things about living in the Bay of Plenty is the number of quality golf courses around Tauranga and the surrounding region.

 Tauranga Golf Club

+One of the standout holes is The Knoll, widely regarded as the signature hole at the club.
 There are also plenty of dogleg holes, which make positioning off the tee an important part of scoring well.

 Te Puke Golf Club